Zhylkaaa/AGHPlanner/Readme.md

 - authorized users with low reservation access (LA) can request for class room (for 1 time use or for time gap) to be approved/declined by admins (declination should probably contain option to provide reason, which looks like [this](https://www.reddit.com/r/MurderedByWords/comments/ajioa3/that_time_governor_arnold_schwarzenegger_sent_a/) commonly)

 - authorized users with high reservation access (HA) can reserve class rooms right away (TODO: how to deal with cases where HA user reserves requested by LA user.
-I propose to showing allert to HA user)
+I propose showing allert to HA user)

 - admins have panel with requests and can upload schedule to be displayed.